ibpdas/data-strategy-impact-dashboard/README.md

 Data teams create the conditions for value, but results depend on how the wider system adopts and uses those conditions.

-This creates a familiar tension - quick wins now vs strong foundations for later.
+This creates a familiar tension - quick wins now versus strong foundations for later.

-### Why It Matters
+### Why it matter

 When value flows are not understood, organisations:

 - waste effort
-- duplicate work
 - misread progress
 - lose opportunities for collaboration
 - miss chances for real impact

 A clearer view of the value journey helps leaders prioritise well, direct investment, and reduce wasted energy across the system.

+### How ValueLine helps

-**ValueLine** solves these by breaking the journey into three causal levels.
-Each moves at a different pace and is influenced by different actors.
+ValueLine addresses these issues by breaking the journey into three causal levels.
+Each level moves at a different pace and is influenced by different actors.

-- **Level 1 — conditions data teams co-design and shape**
+- **Level 1: Conditions data teams co-design and shape**
-  (strategy alignment, leadership, standards, tooling, communities)
+  strategy alignment, leadership, standards, tooling, communities

-- **Level 2 — behaviours the system produces**
+- **Level 2: Behaviours the system produces**
-  (reuse, interoperability, confidence, culture, better decisions)
+  reuse, interoperability, confidence, culture, better decisions

-- **Level 3 — outcomes influenced once maturity is in place**
+- **Level 3: Outcomes influenced once maturity is in place**
-  (savings, time reduction, improved services, public good impact)
+  savings, time reduction, improved services, public good impact

+## What leaders gain

 This model gives leaders a more accurate and practical view of progress.
 It clarifies:

 - what will unlock value now, next and later
 - where meaningful progress is happening even when outcomes lag
 - which constraints, decisions and dependencies matter most
 - why strengthening foundational enablers is essential for sustainable impact

 ### Caveat – scope and boundaries